zhukovdm/cchat/docs/user.md

 program terminates.
 If user is already online, login attempt will be rejected by the server.

-After client has established connection with the server, graphical interface appear in the terminal with the following layout.
-It means both client and server are in `command` state.
+After the client has established connection with a server, graphical interface appears in the terminal with the following layout.

 ```console
 > _